 Travelling from Washington DC to London: what you need to know

-Planning your flight from Washington DC to London begins with finding the best airport to kick off your trip.
+Organising your flight from Washington DC to London begins with finding the right airport to start your holiday.
 Ronald Reagan National Airport (DCA), Washington Dulles International Airport (IAD) and Baltimore/Wash International Thurgood Marshall Airport (BWI) are the main departure points in Washington DC.

-London has numerous airports you can fly into.
-Make your landing at London Heathrow Airport (LHR), London Gatwick Airport (LGW) or Stansted Airport (STN).
-Alternatively, arrive at London Luton Airport (LTN) or London City Airport (LCY).
+Land at London Heathrow Airport (LHR) or London Gatwick Airport (LGW).
+You can also reach London through Stansted Airport (STN), London Luton Airport (LTN) and London City Airport (LCY).

-The average length of a direct Washington DC to London flight is 7 hours 20 minutes.
+Take a direct Washington DC to London flight and you'll be in transit for an average of 7 hours 20 minutes.

 The timezone in London is UTC+0, which is four hours ahead of Washington DC.